 There are lots of other ways to get people to the website, but I’m hoping you get my point.
 To some extent, you need to pay to do it.

-Invespcro say that the average conversion on an ecommerce site globally is 2.86%.
-So 97% of the visitors are tyre kickers.
+Invespcro says that the average conversion on an eCommerce site globally is 2.86%.
+So 97% of the visitors are tire kickers.
 They come and they go and you don’t know who they are.

 I don’t know about you, but I’m frustrated.
 Anyone ready for some good news?

 I warned you that I was going to talk about Purple.
 And here it is.